Factory-Crucible/jboss-eap-quickstarts/droid_migration/FAC-123_migration_plan.md

 - Update any JPA-specific logic to MongoDB equivalents

 #### 3.5.6 Data Migration
-- Develop a script to migrate data from relational database to MongoDB
+- Develop a script to migrate data from PostgreSQL to MongoDB
 - Test data migration in staging environment
+- Implement rollback strategy for data migration

 #### 3.5.7 Update Tests
 - Refactor integration tests to use MongoDB